vantagetutoring/vantagetutoring.github.io/_team/ejiang.md

 lastname: "Jiang"
 group: "tutor"
 img: "ejiang.jpg"
-grade: 11
+grade: 12
-school: "White Oak Secondary School"
+school: "Marc Garneau C.I (TOPS)"
-subject: "Debate"
+subject: "Science"
 ---

 Hello!
 My name is Evelyn and I am a science tutor here at Vantage Tutoring!
 I am currently a student in the TOPS Program, an enriched math and science program at Marc Garneau CI. .